Vadim-Hizhnichenko/my-first-project/README.md

 pip install -r requirements.txt
 ```

-Now you can run the project with this command
+Now you can enter 'bar' and run the project with this command

 ```
 python manage.py runserver